farhan-hasib/custom-handwritten-number-recognition/README.md

 # Custom Handwritten Digit Recognition

-A Handwritten Number Prediction program made with Keras, Python and other Python modules.
+A Handwritten Number Prediction program made with Python, TensorFlow, Keras and other Python modules.
 Trained with the popular MNIST dataset.

 # Demo